tylerjgreen22/bvt-flashcards-server/README.md

 Gets all sets with CSS in title and ordered by recent, default pagination is 10 results per page

-## /flashcards/{setId}
+## /Sets/{setId}

-Gets the flashcards for a given set
+Gets the given set with flashcards

 ## /account

 Gets a users claims information, requires authorization header with JWT token

-# [Post]
+# [Post] - Requires Auth

 ## /sets

 Creates a set, also creates the flashcards for that set.
-Requires Auth

 ## /account/login

 Logins in a user, return JWT Token and user info